MicrosoftDocs/Viva/Viva/engage/leadership-identification.md

 **Announcements**

-Learn more about announcements, which enable leaders to reach their audience with need-to-know information across Outlook, Teams and Microsoft Viva.
+Learn more about announcements, which enable leaders to reach their audience with need-to-know information across Outlook, Teams, and Microsoft Viva.

 **Analytics**